 Backgrounds: Museum, Publishing.
-Dead as a Dinosaur has two Backgrounds:
+Dead as a Dinosaur has two interlocking Backgrounds:

 Sections of Dead as a Dinosaur dealing with these two Backgrounds: the paragraph starting Preson's meeting with Jerry in Chapter 1, first half of Chapter 2, Chapter 6, first half of Chapter 7, end of Chapter 8, first paragraph of Chapter 9.
 These sections are the best parts of Dead as a Dinosaur.
 These sections total only around 27 pages, in the hardback edition, so they are none too extensive.

-These Background sections tend to viewed through the eyes of Jerry North and/or Pam North.
+These Background sections tend to be viewed through the eyes of Jerry North and/or Pam North.
 We get the Norths' views and perceptions, as well as a straightforward account of the facts.
 The Norths' views add a good deal to the Backgrounds.

 The Backgrounds stress how outstanding Dr. Preson is as a scientist (Chapter 7) and as a writer (Chapter 1).
 This emphasis on Quality is interesting.
 We also learn that Dr. Agee is "efficient" as the museum's administrator (start of Chapter 7).

 Museums run through the Van Dine School.
 So do looks at the intelligentsia, such as authors and publishing.